|Assessment Type||Assessment length / details||Proportion|

 5. Acquire and develop relevant technical vocabulary.

-The following 5 weeks will concentrate on putting these skills in to practice within a prescribed project brief which will culminate in a realized live event within a departmental performance space during the January exam period.
+The following 4 weeks will concentrate on putting these skills in to practice within a prescribed project brief which will culminate in a live event realised in a departmental performance space.

 |Skills Type||Skills details|